CliMA/Oceananigans.jl/docs/src/index.md

 two-dimensional setups to complex three-dimensional simulations --- and so that as much code as possible is shared between the different architectures, models, and grids.

-Oceananigans.jl is developed by the [Climate Modeling Alliance](https://clima.caltech.edu).
+Oceananigans.jl is developed by the [Climate Modeling Alliance](https://clima.caltech.edu) and heroic external collaborators.

 ## Getting help